mirzamudassir/payment-gateway-lib/README.md

 Payment gateway library with express.js

->  How would you handle security for saving credit cards?
+>  How would you handle security for saving credit cards? <br>
    We can use Tokenization provided by paypal with additional encryption to save the credit cards information.
 Moreover, it also depends on the application infrastructure.

 ## Prerequisite